Travelling with your little one - tips on the go

 - Make sure to pack a bottle brush and natural dish soap in a travel-size container to clean bottles in the hotel room sink.
 It might be a good idea to hit the sink and counter with a quick scrub to disinfect the surface before and after every cleaning.
 Use a separate, clean towel to let the bottle and parts air-dry

 - If you have access to a microwave at your destination, pack microwaveable sterilizer bags.
-They’re great for cleaning bottles, teats, pacifiers, sippy cups etc and take up very little space in a suitcase or bag
+They’re great for cleaning bottles, teats, pacifiers, sippy cups etc and take up very little space in a suitcase or bag.
+Alternatively bring your sterilizer with.
+It can be a bit bulky but makes for a great storage of baby's bits and bobs while stored in a suitcase.

 - Stick to solids baby knows since any additional changes to their routine may be disruptive.
 Now may not be best time to introduce new food, which probably means your bag will be a bit heavier heading out – but at least heading home will be a lot lighter.